UriKialy/CPP_EX1_24/README.md

-Hi there, this is a little bit of explaining about this project: we have some files here but I'll go thrugh what I think is necessary
+Hi there, this is a little bit of explaining about this project:
+The main idea is to have the  ability to implement the algorithms learned the previous semester on a graph that represented in a adjacency matrix we have some files here but I'll go through what I think is necessary

 **Namespace**

 * `ariel`: Encapsulates the functionalities within the `ariel` namespace.
 **Graph.cpp**
-  This class represnt the GRaph object with some functionalities that needed
+  This class represents the Graph object with some functionalities that needed

 **Algorithms.hpp**